hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 If we provide an array in the send and receive buffers, the reduction operation will reduce across each element in the array (i.e. element 0 in the result array will be the result of a reduction of all element 0s, element 1 in the result array will be the result of a reduction of all element 1s, and so on).

-Similar to the gather function above, there is an `MPI_Allreduce()` function that will perform a reduction and then distribute the result back to each processor.
+Similar to the gather function above, there is an `MPI_Allreduce()` function that will perform a reduction and then distribute the result back to each process.

 ```c
 int MPI_Allreduce(const void *sendbuf, void *recvbuf, int count,